GiedriusT/tamulaitis-page/public/content/hub-attack-vr/README.md

 ![Lightmap: light](https://tamulaitis.lt/images/hub-attack-vr/hub-attack-lightmap-comp-light.webp)
 ![Lightmap: direction](https://tamulaitis.lt/images/hub-attack-vr/hub-attack-lightmap-comp-dir.webp)

-All other parts went pretty smoothly and in a few days I had a prototype with the whole environment and all the mechanics working.
+All other parts went pretty smoothly and in a few days I had a prototype with the full environment and all the mechanics working.

 ## Demo Day that didn't end well